12 Feb Best zero waste stores in London and beyond in the UK

-Zero waste stores are a worldwide phenomenon, however there are some countries where they have become more prevalent than others, such as in areas of Australia and Canada (numbers).
+Zero waste stores are a worldwide phenomenon.
+However, there are some countries where they have become more prevalent than others, such as areas of Australia and Canada.

-At the time of writing, zero waste stores in the UK are few and far between.
-This is set to increase in the coming year.
-Here is an overview of a selection of zero waste stores dotted around London and beyond.
-This is by no means a comprehensive list and there may be small scale zero waste stores or aisles inside shops, across the country.
+At the time of writing, zero waste stores in the UK are few and far between but this is set to increase in the coming years.
+Here is an overview of a selection of zero waste stores dotted around London and the UK.
+This is by no means a comprehensive list and there are likely to be small scale zero waste stores or aisles inside shops, across the country.

-Unfortunately, these zero waste shops are not accessible to everyone yet, but hopefully sooner rather than later we can all have better access to shop package free.
+Unfortunately, these zero waste shops are not accessible to everyone yet, but hopefully sooner rather than later we can all have better access to package-free shopping.

 Bulk Market, London

-Bulk Market initially started as a pop-up site through crowdfunding and earned the accolade of London’s first zero waste shop, opening on August 26th 2017.
+Bulk Market initially started as a pop-up site through crowdfunding.
+It earned the accolade of London’s first zero waste shop, opening on 26th August 2017.

 Philosophy: Bulk Market® is a social enterprise on a mission to tackle food and packaging waste, supporting suppliers who are making a difference to people's lives and the environment